rose-coste/whitepapers/state_of_union_containers_pt1.md

 --------------

 Etcd is a distributed key/value store used for service discovery and shared configuration.
-I is aimed to be a simple implementation of the Raft consensus algorithm, particularly, with regards to agreements on election cycle and leader nomination, as well as manipulation to data.
+It is aimed to be a simple implementation of the Raft consensus algorithm, particularly, with regards to agreements on election cycle and leader nomination, as well as manipulation of data.

 I holds Consistency+Partition Tolerance (CP) architecture, in the CAP theorem context, and chooses consistency over availability, specifically